JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Akhenaten.md

 Akhenaten, the son of AmenhotepIII was the young king of Egypt who ruled from around 1353 B.C. until 1336 B.C. and might be considered a revolutionary by today’s standards.
 During his short reign he successfully changed his name, relocated the capitol of Egypt from Thebes to a newly built Amarna, and united his people under monotheism.
 His writings were prolific as some are now immortalized in the Old Testament under Hebrew authorship.
 Akhenaten’s only problem was that his new religion based on morality and righteousness under one God was too much for most people to grasp at the time.
 When his short reign was over, there was an immediate reversion back to the old ways of worshiping Isis and Osiris.
 All of Akhenaten’s writings were subsequently destroyed, and his name has ever since been the subject of many speculations and wild tales by professional Egyptologists, Theologians, and Alien theorists.

 > Ikhnaton was wise enough to maintain the outward worship of Aton, the sun-god, while he led his associates in the disguised worship of the One God, creator of Aton and supreme Father of all.
 This young teacher-king was a prolific writer, being author of the exposition entitled “The One God,” a book of thirty-one chapters, which the priests, when returned to power, utterly destroyed.
-Ikhnaton also wrote one hundred and thirty-seven hymns, twelve of which are now preserved in the Old Testament Book of Psalms, credited to Hebrew authorship. [[UB 95:5.7](/en/The_Urantia_Book/95#p5_7)]
+Ikhnaton also wrote one hundred and thirty-seven hymns, twelve of which are now preserved in the Old Testament Book of Psalms, credited to Hebrew authorship. <a id="a47_546"></a>[[UB 95:5.7](/en/The_Urantia_Book/95#p5_7)]

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Derek_Samaras/Akhenaten/image02.png">